APPLYING TO MEDICAL SCHOOL

 1. Plan what you want to include

-Using the information above to help you, create a plan of what you want to include, whether that’s using a mind map, lists or any other way which works for you, to ensure you know which experiences, skills and qualities you want to share before starting your personal statement.
+Using the information above to help you, create a plan of what you want to include, whether that’s using a mind map, lists, or any other method that works for you.
+This will ensure you know which experiences, skills, and qualities you want to share before starting your personal statement.

 2. Draft, draft and draft again

 Don’t worry about making your personal statement perfect the first time around (or keeping within the character limit for that matter).
-Once you’ve written everything you want to include you can begin rewording sentences, moving sections around and editing parts which are less significant so you can get within the character limit.
+Once you’ve written everything you want to include you can begin rewording sentences, moving sections around, and editing parts that are less significant so you can get within the character limit.

 3. Give yourself lots of time